phaniyarlagadda/Algorithms/README.md

 ==========
 Implementations to generate 1.
 Permutations of string 2.
 Permutations of integer array 3.
 Combinations of List of integers.

 All the implementations have test cases.
-To run the test cases you need TestNg & Apache commons lang
+To run the test cases you need TestNG & Apache commons lang